mkotajny/another-react-starter/README.md

 // run the boilerplate
 yarn start

-// replace the content of README.md with the content dedicated for your project
+// feel free to (partially or fully) replace the content of README.md with the content dedicated for your project
 ```

 <br/><br/>